 Juvenile Salmon Survey

-In partnership with WSU Beach Watchers we are participating in a multiyear study to learn how juvenile salmon use the pocket estuaries and adjacent shoreline areas of Whidbey and Camano islands.
+In partnership with WRIA 6 Lead Entity and Sound Water Stewards, we are participating in a multiyear study to learn how juvenile salmon use the pocket estuaries and adjacent shoreline areas of Whidbey and Camano islands.

-We provide the funding to support this team's staffing and equipment needs.
-MRC member Ken Urstad, who is also a Beach Watcher, is deeply involved and serves as our liaison to the survey team.
+MRC member Kes Tautvydas, who is also a Sound Waters Steward, is deeply involved and serves as our liaison to the survey team.
 The all-volunteer team has performed with such dedication and professionalism that in 2008, NOAA named two of its members, Jim Somers and Bob Buck, as NOAA Environmental Heroes.

 In the past the team has seined at Elger Bay and English Boom County Park on Camano Island, and at Harrington and Race lagoons and Ala Spit on Whidbey Island.
 Currently they are gathering juvenile fish-use data at Cornet Bay on Whidbey Island in support of a joint habitat restoration project of the MRC and Deception Pass State Park.
 To learn more about this team's work, please see the studies listed below.